pjbhakta-outlook/AppSettingsExportImport/README.md

 - [ ] Configure hybrid connections (if needed)

 ### Phase 5: Testing
+- [ ] Run `Compare-AppServiceApps.ps1` to verify target matches source
+- [ ] Review comparison report and fix any blockers
 - [ ] Test each app using the `.azurewebsites.net` URL
 - [ ] Verify all functionality works
 - [ ] Test authentication flows